 * * *

 Some may argue that soft drinks are just fine, in moderation.
-We agree.
+I agree.
 But Warren Buffett is not performing his song-and-uke performance for a business that believes in moderation.
 He’s supporting an industrial behemoth, which uses every possible mechanism to sell more, and more, and more, of its health-threatening product.
 One top Coke executive was so disgusted he left the company.
 But Warren Buffett is still entertaining the troops.
 Why think about children with rotting teeth?
 You get better karma from singing the world a song, in perfect harmony.

 Notes and Sources